 What happens next?

 When the child has completed the quiz, they can select a new book.
-If they got 85% or more of the answers correct, they move up to the next book level.
+If they got 100% of the answers correct, they move up to the next book level.
 If they got 80% they choose a book at the same level.
 If they got less than 80%, they move back a level.
 Over time, all children will move forward, backwards and plateau as they develop the full range of skills required to be a well equipped reader.
 This is a rule of thumb and as always, teachers use their discretion to move children up and down the points scale as needed.
 If you are at all concerned about your child’s reading progress or how AR works, our door is always open, pop in for a chat!

 Why have we invested in this?